KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 Referring to :numref:`importkpiset`, the user has to specify if:

--  to overwrite the existing KPIs and their related formulas,
+-  to overwrite the existing KPIs and their related formulas
 -  to import targets,
 -  to import scorecards,
 -  to import schedulations.

 .. _importkpiset: